cramjaco/POMZ-ETNP-UVP-2017/README.md

     * FilesToRemoveFromHistory.txt -- A list of those files.
     * GenerateFigures_files -- At one point, I was using latex and these got created
       * {Contents of directory not listed}
+  * MinistryOfTruth -- I had to remove some files that were not actually used in this project.
+They are all available upon request.
+I used the files in this directory to do this removal using `git filter-repo`.
+    * FilesToRemoveFromHistory.txt -- The files that I removed
+    * Identify_Files_to_Remove_From_History.R -- Goes into the UVP metadata and identifies which files to remove.
+I added a file containing all of the P16 data to the FilesToRemoveFromHistory.txt file as well.
   * data
     * uvpdata -- the particle abundance data for all stations on the P16 cruise
       * export_detailed_20190304_23_14_Export_metadata_summary.tsv -- Metadata file